ClusterHQ/flocker-openssl/README.md

 Then there are two options.

-If you used Control DNS originally, put the below bash script in a file called `create-node.sh` next to the oringal script.
+If you used Control DNS originally, put the below bash script in a file called `create-node.sh` next to the original script.
 ```bash
 #!/bin/bash